Article Last Updated: August 2023

-The Journal of Hypertension published a research study, which concludes that by simply reducing table salt consumption by 3 grams a day can mean a 10% lower risk of heart disease and a 13% lower risk of stroke.
+The Journal of Hypertension published a research study, which concluded that simply reducing table salt consumption by 3 grams a day can mean a 10% lower risk of heart disease and a 13% lower risk of stroke.

 This means you have to urinate more than you drink, which is impossible.

 The result is that you can never drink enough sea water to quench your thirst and eventually die of dehydration despite consuming something that is technically water.